About the Company

 MBX-2982 is a potential first-in-class treatment for type 2 diabetes that targets G protein-coupled receptor 119 (GPR119), a receptor that interacts with bioactive lipids and results in glucose-dependent insulin secretion.MBX-2982 is a potent GPR119 agonist that has completed four Phase 1 trials and one Phase 2 trial, the latter study in patients with type 2 diabetes.
 In all studies to date, MBX-2982 was rapidly absorbed, lowered glucose excursions, and was well-tolerated with no serious adverse events.

 The Company has considerable experience in drug development, including in recent years having conducted over 20 clinical studies.
 Our strategy is to advance our product candidates in development to create significant value and, where appropriate, to seek strategic partnerships with organizations that can bring additional expertise to complete the registration and commercialize our products candidates.

 To execute our strategy, we have assembled a management team with deep experience in developing promising drugs and technologies, including former executives at Syntex, Roche, Pfizer, Sugen and Amicus

-NEWARK, Calif., April 13, 2017 (GLOBE NEWSWIRE) — CymaBay Therapeutics, Inc. (CBAY), a clinical-stage biopharmaceutical company focused on developing therapies for specialty and orphan diseases with high unmet medical need, today announced that data from its Phase 2 proof-of-concept...
+NEWARK, Calif., Aug.
+15, 2017 (GLOBE NEWSWIRE) — CymaBay Therapeutics, Inc. (CBAY), a clinical-stage biopharmaceutical company focused on developing therapies for liver and other chronic diseases with high unmet need, today announced that the proof-of-concept study of seladelpar, a...